 The Wisdom Paul Spurned

-2 Now when I came to you, brothers, I didn’t come with loftiness of speech or wisdom, proclaiming to you the mystery1 of God; 2 for I had resolved to know nothing among you except Jesus Christ and him crucified.
-3 What’s more, I was with you in weakness, fear, and much trembling; 4 and my message2 and my proclamation were not with persuasive words of human wisdom, but with a demonstration of the Spirit and of power, 5 so that your faith would not be in the wisdom of men, but in the power of God.
+2 Now when I came to you, brothers, I didn’t come with loftiness of speech or wisdom, proclaiming to you the mystery1 of God; 2 for I had resolved to know nothing among you except Jesus Christ, and him crucified.
+3 What’s more, I was with you in weakness, and in fear, and in much trembling; 4 and my message2 and my proclamation did not come with persuasive words of human wisdom, but with a demonstration of the Spirit and of power, 5 so that your faith would not be in the wisdom of men, but in the power of God.

 The Wisdom Paul Brought

 6 Nevertheless, we do speak wisdom among those who are mature, yet not the wisdom of this age, or of the rulers of this age, who are coming to nothing.
 7 Instead, we speak the wisdom of God in a mystery, the hidden wisdom that God ordained before the ages for our glory; 8 a wisdom that none of the rulers of this age understood, for had they understood it, they would not have crucified the Lord of glory.
 9 But as it is written: “Things no eye has seen, things no ear has heard, things that haven’t even entered into the heart of man—such are the things that God has prepared for those who love him.”3